NVIDIA/enroot/README.md

 `/etc/fstab`:
   - Adds two additional mount options, `x-create=dir` or `x-create=file` to create an empty directory or file before performing the mount.
+  - The target mountpoint is relative to the container rootfs.

 ```
 # Example mounting the home directory of user foobar from the host